 Colored pebbles are sprinkled on top of Harlequin cake, which has a yellow glaze resembling his jolly pants, hence the name.
 The four layers, made from eggs, flour, sour cream, and butter, are glued together with three different preserves such as apricot, plum, and strawberry or forest fruits.

-Kids love it and it’s very popular at birthday parties and on holidays.
-You can bake it in advance to save time and it gets even better after two days of rest.
+Kids love it, and it’s very popular at birthday parties and on holidays.
+You can bake it in advance to save time, and it gets even better after two days of rest.

-One of grandma’s favorite recipes is these light scones filled with plum preserve and covered in powdered sugar.
+One of grandma’s favorite recipes is these light scones filled with plum preserves and covered in powdered sugar.
 I can still remember the smell of the croissants in the pantry.
 They might not look fancy, but they melt on your mouth and par very well with coffee, milk, or tea.

 Made with lard, they are very light.
 Mixed with the other ingredients – egg yolks, sour cream, flour, vanilla extract, and a pinch of salt – the dough doesn’t need too much kneading, unlike cozonac which does.
-Before going into the oven, these little croissants filled with sour fruit preserve are shaped.
+Before going into the oven, these little croissants filled with sour fruit preserves are shaped.
 After baking, they get covered with powdered sugar.

 Photo credits: Bogdan Suditu

-The Carpathians have a cake named after them and it is the peak of every festive table, not only because of its beautiful presentation but also because of its taste.
+The Carpathians have a cake named after them, and it is the peak of every festive table, not only because of its beautiful presentation but also because of its taste.

 It takes some time to bake eight layers of sponge cake, but the effort really pays off, while chocolate cream sticks the layers together.